 PREMIER LIM TRIPLE LAUNCH COASTER

 Premier’s most well known LIM launch coasters are the Revenge of the Mummy coasters at the Universal Studios parks in Florida, California and Singapore.
 The first opened in Orlando and Hollywood in 2004, with the one in the Far East coming some six years later.
-Like the original Flight of Fear LIM Bowl coasters, these three are also enclosed.
-However, the coasters do not invert and feature three launches throughout the circuit, but do not have identical layouts.
+Like the original Flight of Fear LIM Bowl coasters (above), these three are also enclosed.
+However, the coasters do not invert and feature three launches throughout the circuit and do not have identical layouts.

 In 2005 Premier manufactured another set of triple LIM launch coasters called Italian Job: Stunt Track at Canada’s Wonderland and Kings Island in Ohio, USA.
 A third was added the following year at Kings Dominion in Virginia, USA, and all three had the name changed to Back Lot Stunt Coaster after Cedar Fair purchased the parks from Paramount in 2008.